Want to go to where Rin and Shirou go on their date in UBW?

 “Could some of these visual novel backgrounds exist in real life?”

-Here is a preferred route, follow it depending on your travel plans:
+Here is a suggested route for Kobe, follow it depending on your travel plans:

 - Tohsaka’s mansion (Sannomiya station)